 Strang Cancer Prevention Institute is established as an independent non-profit entity and continues to fund research to prevent cancer and promote cure through early detection.

-Dianne Zola Ovarian Cancer Research Fund established.
+Dianne Zola Ovarian Cancer Research Fund established by

 Tribute to Mitchell L. Gaynor, MD; Pioneer of Integrative Oncology and former Strang Director of Medical Oncology.